nanselmo/notes_on_data_science_machine_learning_and_artificial_intelligence/content/python/pandas_dataframe_importing_csv.md

 Tags: Data Wrangling
 Authors: Chris Albon

 Want to learn more?
-Try Wes McKinney's [Python for Data Analysis](http://amzn.to/2kVAU44).
+I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ### import modules